mikesuffield/SpecificationPattern/README.md

 ...and in Domain Driven Design, the premise is the same.

-Specifications encourage the use of the Single Responsibility Principle to segregate and encapsulate business rules into individual “specifications”, which can easily be re-used to avoid duplication of similar logic.
+Specifications encourage the use of the Single Responsibility Principle to segregate and encapsulate business rules into individual “specifications”, which can easily be re-used to avoid duplicating similar logic.
 They encapsulate *one* piece of logic only – nothing more.

 The two most common use cases for using specifications are:
 - In memory validation of an object
 - Data retrieval

 Specifications can be chained together using basic Boolean operands (AND, OR, NOT etc) to form more complex domain logic, which can make complex database queries easier to read and put together.
-This means that they can be thought of as the "building blocks", with which you can build up rules for filter domain model objects.
+This means that they can be thought of as the "building blocks", with which you can build up rules for filtering domain model objects.

 ### Pros